xanderdrinnan/CreativeMindsPublic/README.md

 # CreativeMindsPublic

-Public repo of my freelance work for Creative Minds Daycare, stripped of most private and sensitive information.
+Public repo of my freelance work for Xander Business, stripped of most private and sensitive information.